adityamohan29/Soarch/README.md

 ### A flight search tool that gives you the best routes for optimal prices based on spatial querying.

 Soarch makes use of kiwi.com's open flight search APIs to find prices for **direct flights** only.
-For best results, it's recommended to find the flight numbers and search for the flight for the particular route from their respective airline's website.
+For best results, it's recommended to get the flight numbers and individual routes through the soarch interface and search for the flight for the particular route from the respective airline's website.

-Soarch
+Soarch makes use of POSTGIS (an extension of the POSTGRES database) to store and perform spatial queries.
+The tool includes the functionality to display the best routes with two stops or less ( which would suffice to connect any two airports in the world ).

+### METHODOLOGY

+This tool different spatial querying mechanisms to display the routes depending on the number of stops

+#### 1. For One-Stop flights

+This is a pretty straightforward result dump of the API Call between two airports

+#### 2. For Two-Stop flights

+For flights from point A to B, soarch first finds the neighbouring airports to point B ( let's call it _mid_airports_ (using POSTGIS's nearest neighbour operation) and finds the direct flights to _mid_airports_ from point A. If there exists a direct flight to _mid_airports_ , then the API is called from those airports as the origin, till the destination.

+#### 2. For Three-Stop flights

+In this case, for flights from point A to B, soarch first performs a nearest neighbour query in A and B and finds direct flights to airports close to A (_mid_flights_A) and B (_mid_flights_B_) themseleves.
+Once these direct flights are established sorach finds the flights from _mid_flights_A_ to _mid_flights_B_).

+At the end all these three are joined to a table and are ordered based on their price.

+Enjoy soarching!